Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 - Client ID
 - Client secret

-1. Send the Token URL request to generate you access token, as displayed in the following request sample.
+1. Send the Token URL request to generate your access token, as displayed in the following request sample.

-    Replace *your-workspace* with the name of your instance, and the example values with your client ID, client secret, and the authorization code that you have obtained in [Step 2: Get an authorization code](#step-2-get-an-authorization-code).
+    Replace *[your-workspace]* with the name of your instance, and the example values with your client ID, client secret, and the authorization code that you have obtained in [Step 2: Get an authorization code](#step-2-get-an-authorization-code).

     **Request sample**